dwnhgyl/LegendaryRL/World Reference Files/perks&&powers.md

 **Trapsmith**: Used from the special abilities menu.
 Prompts the player to select an adjacent trap.
 Different traps can be disabled, triggered, re-enabled, or even rendered "friendly", depending on the trap.
 Some traps can be taken, and will appear in the inventory as items with 1 encumberance.
 When used, these items allow the player to place the trap on an adjacent space.
 Disabled traps now appear in levels, depending on your Cunning.

-⋅⋅⋅**Efficacy Unwitnessed**: All traps that deal damage now allow the "upgrade" action.
+⋅⋅⋅ **Efficacy Unwitnessed**: All traps that deal damage now allow the "upgrade" action.
 This takes several turns and results in the trap dealing addtional damage according to the player's cunning.
 Disabled traps spawn more often.

 **Quick Hands**: Automatically activates when you draw a weapon, put one away, throw something, or spend a turn reloading.
 That action becomes instant.
 After it activates, it goes on cooldown for two turns.

-**River’s Current**: The base speed bonus from sprinting is increased (20->30).
+**River’s Current**: The base speed bonus from sprinting is increased (25->35).
 Sprinting is not unstealthy (Same hide/sneak malus as normal movement).
 Sprinting grants a dodge bonus for its duration.
 You suffer only 3 stacks of fatigue for each 5 rounds spent sprinting.

 ## *Feats*